-- Amaryllis: The amaryllis flower is often very distinct because of its vibrant red color.
-It is filled with toxins, however, that can induce vomiting in dogs.
-Other symptoms include depression, hypersalivation, anorexia and tremors.
+- Amaryllis: The amaryllis flower is quite distinct because of its vibrant red color.
+It’s filled with toxins, however, that can induce vomiting in dogs.
+Other symptoms include depression, excessive drooling, anorexia and tremors.

-- Sago Palm: While sago palm may look like a simple green, leafy plant, it is actually highly toxic to dogs.
+- Sago Palm: While sago palm may look like a simple green, leafy plant, it’s actually highly toxic to dogs.
 This common plant, which grows outdoors or indoors, can cause bloody vomiting, bleeding disorders, diarrhea, liver failure and death.

 You’re probably not growing any mushrooms in your lawn or garden intentionally, but every once in a while, they still pop up.
 While many are harmless, some mushrooms can be dangerous or even deadly if consumed by your pets.
 For many homeowners, it can be very difficult to distinguish the harmless from the dangerous.

 The Amanita family of mushrooms is one of the more commonly found, but harmful mushrooms.
 This family includes the “death cap” and gives off a fishy odor, making them tempting to dogs.
 Other dangerous mushrooms include the Lepiota and Galerina families.